whitneyburton/portfolios/students/1511/heidi-hoopes/20160428-heidi-hoopes-m3.md

 * [GitHub URL](https://github.com/hhoopes/api_curious)
 * [Original Assignment](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/apicurious.md)

 Project purpose: replicate the functionality of a self-picked API.
 I chose 23 and Me (a direct-to-consumer genome mapping service).
 While there was an OAuth gem available, it didn't work quite right for my project, so I wrote my own authentication methods.
-As a result, some of my feature delivery and testing suffered, though the instructor review (Josh Meija) still gave a 3 on features for creating the OAuth.
+As a result, some of my feature delivery and testing suffered, though the instructor review (Josh Meija) still gave a 3 on features for writing my own OAuth piece.

 ##### Feature Delivery
 Completion